 Should you buy the TCL 10 Pro?

 If you’re looking for a phone that offers what OnePlus models once did then you may be mildly disappointed by the TCL 10 Pro.
 It doesn’t come housing a top-tier Qualcomm processor; just the kind you’d expect to see at the price and there are better best mid-range phones out there.

-However, the TCL 10 Pro does have a lovely glass and metal build, plus an excellent curved OLED screen whose appearance isn’t too far away from phones around the £1000 mark.
+However, the TCL 10 Pro does have a lovely glass and metal build, plus an excellent curved OLED screen whose appearance isn’t too far away from phones in our best phone list.
 The 10 Pro is a high-class, lower cost phone of the type we mostly only see from Chinese brands these days.

 A few issues stop it earning a higher score.
 Battery life should be better than it is considering the TCL 10 Pro has a solid Qualcomm CPU and a 4500mAh battery.
 There’s no zoom, and the cameras and image processing isn’t as good as that of the bigger names.
 This impacts low-light performance, too, which is fairly poor.